-The post explains a simple pre-amplifier circuit which can be quickly made using a couple of transistors (BJTs) and a few resistors.
-The idea was requested by Mr. Raveesh.
+The post explains 5 preamplifier circuits which can be quickly made using a couple of transistors (BJTs) and a few resistors.
+The first idea is based on the request presented by Mr. Raveesh.

-I am working in LIC of India and electronics is my hobby since so many years.
+- Electronics is my hobby since so many years.
 Often I will be browsing your website and found many useful projects.
-I require a favour from you.
+I require a favor from you.

 A simple pre-amplifier circuit can be very easily built by assembling a couple of transistors and some resistors as shown in the following figure: